Huaku Sky Garden

 The Huaku Sky Garden (華固天鑄 (Huá gù tiān zhù)) is a residential skyscraper located in Shilin District, Taipei, Taiwan.
 It is the tallest building in Shilin District, the 46th tallest building in Taiwan and one of the tallest residential buildings in Taipei.
-The height of building is 156.7 m, the floor area is 47,132 m2, and it comprises 38 floors above the ground, as well as 4 basement levels.
+The height of the building is 156.7 m, the floor area is 47,132 m2, and it comprises 38 floors above the ground, as well as 4 basement levels.

 Design

-Designed by the Singaporean WOHA architectural team, under the requirements of preventing earthquakes and typhoons common in Taiwan, the symmetrical structural frame was adopted to promote a multi-scale Chinese-style folding screen, presented with a super-large structural frame and metal filigree.
+Designed by the Singapore and WOHA architectural team, under the requirements of preventing earthquakes and typhoons common in Taiwan, the symmetrical structural frame was adopted to promote a multi-scale Taiwanese-style folding screen, presented with a super-large structural frame and metal filigree.

 Each household in the building has an open balcony with a ceiling height of more than seven meters.
 There is also an indoor heated swimming pool located on the 2nd floor.